parthmakadiya12/vaccine-niedersachsen-automation/readme.md

 NOTE: Please do not use less than 1 minute on the schedule time for 2 reasons
     - Your IP will be blacklisted by `impfportal-niedersachsen.de`
     - For ethical reasons. (use one minute or more only)

+#### How to run with docker ?
+- create .env file. (see above step)
+- You need docker in your machine.
+- open project inside terminal.
+- build the image by `docker build -t vaccine_automation .`
+- run the project by `docker run vaccine_automation`

 #### What to do if my IP get blacklisted (3 ways you can use again)
 - disconnect the VPN and reconnect.
 You will get a new IP so basically you will use services again normally.